g21shubham/g21shubham.github.io/index.md

 ### What was the motivation behind this page?

-This page has been created that showcase what Shubham does in his past-time.
-It consists of all the things that he learns and the various projects he keeps on doing to market himself better.
+This page has been created that showcase what Shubham's projects and learnings.

 # What can you expect from this?